objectmikael/Columbia-University-Fintech-2023/Module 1/Weekly Challenges/Zip_Co_Limited_Case_Study.md

 	- E-Commerce Integration
 		- Many platforms have integrated BNPL payments options available at the point of checkout which contributed to the growth of online shopping. <sup>(6)</sup>
 	- Mergers and Aquisitions
 		- The space has become so compettive over the last 10 years, there has been quite a few consolidations.
-Zip Co has aquired 6 companies to ensure they remain competitive within the space <sup>(3)</sup><sup>(6)</sup>
+Zip Co has aquired 6 companies to ensure they remain competitive within the space. <sup>(3)</sup><sup>(6)</sup>
 	- Regulatory Scrutiny
 		- The U.S. Consumer Financial Protection Bureau(CFPB) plans to starts regulating the BNPL industry in concern for consumer well being and the overlap of banking and commerce.
 			> "In the U.S., we have generally had a separation between banking and commerce, but as big tech-style business practices are adopted in the payments and financial services arena, that separation can go out the door."
 (CFPB director Rohit Chopra) <sup>(7)</sup>

 * What are the other major companies in this domain? <sup>(9)</sup>
-	- Afterpay
+	- Afterpay (Acquired by PayPal)
 	- Klarna
 	- Affirm
 	- Uplift